ansys/pydpf-post/doc/source/user_guide/post_processing.rst

 On Linux
 --------

-To load a result file on Linux, use this code:
+This code loads a result file on Linux:

 .. code:: python